in conversation with Oda Iselin Sønderland

 How did you first get interested in art and begin making works?

-What attracted you to create your sculpture and video specifically?
+What attracted you to painting and in particular watercolour?

 I wouldn’t paint for a long time, then I suddenly decided to experiment with watercolours again.
 Now all I want to do is paint, I’m obsessed with it.
 Watercolours both challenge me and give me a sense of control, I know how to use it but at times it can be unpredictable.
 As it is translucent when mixed with water, I can layer colour on colour to build up the vibrancy.
 I admire people who paint well and can do things that I yet can’t, they inspire me to develop my painting.
 That’s what makes it so fun, the feeling of progress.
 I want my work to be visually mesmerising.